One bottle = 100 sprays. Replace every toxic cleaner under your sink today. Free shipping, every order.

 • The “natural” label tells you nothing — many “green” brands use formaldehyde releasers because they’re cheap preservatives compatible with plant-based surfactant chemistry

 Look for instead: Citric acid, sodium phytate, or rosemary extract as natural preservatives.
-Or — better — concentrate formats like Ecolosophy that don’t need preservatives because the concentration is high enough that bacteria can’t survive in the bottle.
+Or — better — concentrate formats like our Pure Serenity concentrate that don’t need preservatives because the concentration is high enough that bacteria can’t survive in the bottle.
+(More on why in concentrate format explained.)

 5. Triclosan and Triclocarban